-Redox is a general purpose operating system that can be used in many situations.
+Redox is a general-purpose operating system that can be used in many situations.
 Some of the key use cases for Redox are as follows.

 Redox has plans underway for virtualization support.
 Although running an instance of Linux in a container on Redox will lose some of the benefits of Redox, it can limit the scope of vulnerabilities.
-Redox-on-Redox and Redox-on-Linux virtualization have the potential to be much more secure than Linux-on-Linux.
+Redox-on-Redox and Linux-on-Redox virtualization have the potential to be much more secure than Linux-on-Linux.
 These capabilities are still a ways off, but are among the objectives for the Redox team.

 The development of Redox for the desktop is well underway.
-Although support for accelerated graphics is limited at this time, Redox does include a graphical user interface, and integration with GUI libraries like Iced and Slint are ongoing efforts.
+Although support for accelerated graphics is limited at this time, Redox does include a graphical user interface, and integration with Rust-written GUI libraries like winit, Iced and Slint are ongoing efforts.

 Redox's modular architecture make it ideal for many telecom infrastructure applications, such as routers, telecom components, edge servers, etc., especially as more functionality is added to these devices.
 There are no specific plans for remote management yet, but Redox's potential for security and reliability make it ideal for this type of application.

 For embedded systems with complex user interfaces and broad feature sets, Redox has the potential to be an ideal fit.
 As everyday appliances become Internet-connected devices with sensors, microphones and cameras, they have the potential for attacks that violate the privacy of consumers in the sanctity of their homes.
-Redox can provide a full-featured, reliable operating system while limiting the likelihood of malicious attack.
+Redox can provide a full-featured, reliable operating system while limiting the likelihood of attacks.
 At this time, Redox does not yet have touchscreen support, video capture, or support for sensors and buttons, but these are well-understood technologies and can be added as it becomes a priority.

 Although there are no current plans to create a version of Redox for mission-critical applications such as satellites or air safety systems, it's not beyond the realm of possibility.
 As tools for correctness proofs of Rust software improve, it may be possible to create a version of Redox that is proven correct, within some practical limits.